 For more information on accident-only pet insurance and to compare some of the best insurers, read our articles:

 Do you need pet insurance for cats?

 Cat insurance can seem expensive if your cat is relatively healthy but it can quickly pay for itself should you need to make a claim.
-You may be wondering if it worth getting cat insurance, particularly if your cat is an indoor cat and doesn't go outside.
-Some insurers may see indoor cats as less of a risk to insure as they are less likely to be involved in an accident such as being hit by a car, and this, in turn, could see your pet insurance premium being cheaper.
+You may be wondering if it is worth insuring your cat, particularly if your cat is an indoor cat and doesn't go outside.
+Some insurers may see indoor cats as less of a risk to insure as they are less likely to be involved in an accident such as being hit by a car, and this, in turn, could mean your pet insurance premium is cheaper.
 If your pet insurance policy requires you to state whether your cat is an indoor or outdoor cat it is worth considering that in most cases they would not be covered for any treatment for accidents that occurred outside, so be sure to check your policy documents carefully so you know exactly what you are covered for.

 Additionally, as your cat ages, it is more likely to develop an illness and therefore your chances of needing veterinary treatment increase.
-A study by the Royal Veterinary College, in partnership with the emergency pet service VetsNow, found that cats aged between 6 months and 6 years are more likely to be involved in a road traffic accident.
-Male cats and crossbred cats were found to be more likely to be involved in a road traffic accident.
+A study by the Royal Veterinary College, in partnership with the emergency pet service VetsNow, found that cats aged between 6 months and 6 years were more likely to be involved in a road traffic accident with male cats and crossbred cats the most likely to be involved in a road traffic accident.
 So while your younger cat is less likely to need treatment for an illness, it may be a good idea to take out pet insurance to insure your pet for any treatment as a result of an accident.

 The best pet insurance for cats